 There is usually not a day when we don’t spend some time driving.
 Unfortunately, sitting in a car is just not the same as sitting in a chair.
-When a car is in motion the body is subject to different forces from accelerating and decelerating, movements side to side, and vibrations.
+Back pain and driving have a positive correlation due to when a car is in motion the body is subject to different forces from accelerating and decelerating, movements side to side, and vibrations.
 These movements can all negatively impact a person with lumbar issues.

 One back issue that can be negatively impacted with driving position is spinal stenosis.
 This is a condition where the spinal canal becomes narrowed and leads to crowding and compression of the spinal nerves.
 The way you position your car seat can play a major role on if you have a good or bad back day.

-Seated Cushion Angle: Tilt the seat cushion until your thighs are fully supported but without pressure at the back of the knees.
+- Seated Cushion Angle: Tilt the seat cushion until your thighs have full support but without pressure at the back of the knees.